bigfix/developer.bigfix.com/site/reference/types/debian-package-upstream-version-with-multiplicity.md

 The &lt;debian package upstream version with multiplicity&gt; inspectors deal with arrays of Debian packages, allowing you to extract unique upstream_versions and count them.

-# multiplicity of <debian package upstream version with multiplicity>
+# multiplicity of &lt;debian package upstream version with multiplicity&gt;

 Returns a list of the unique values (along with their frequency count) as extracted from the specified list of debian package upstream versions.